Michael-Cowie/Notes/Web/Docker/volumes.md

 - `--name mysql_db` - This option assigns the name `mysql_db` to the container.
 - `-e MYSQL_ROOT_PASSWORD=password` - This option sets an environment variable that is used by the MySQL Docker image to set the root password for the MySQL server running inside the container.
 - `-e MYSQL_DATABASE=my_database` - This option sets an environment variable `MYSQL_DATABASE` to `my_database`.
 This environment variable tells MySQL Docker image to create a database named `my_database` when the container starts.
-- `-v mysql_data:/var/lib/mysql` - This option uses the Docker volume named `mysql_data` mounts it to the directory `/var/lib/mysql` inside the container.
+- `-v mysql_data:/var/lib/mysql` - This option uses the Docker volume named `mysql_data` and **mounts it to** the directory `/var/lib/mysql` inside the container.
 This is where MySQL typically stores its data, including databases and tables.
 By using a volume, the data stored in this directory will persist even if the container is stopped or removed.
 - `mysql:latest` - This is the name and tag of the Docker image used to create the container.
 In this case, it's the official MySQL Docker image tagged as `latest`, which means it will use the latest available version of the MySQL image.

 In summary, when we run the command Docker will create a new container called `mysql_db` based on the `mysql:latest` image.
 The container will run in detached mode, setting the MySQL root password to `password` and create a database named `my_database`.
 Additionally, it will use a Docker volume named `mysql_data` to persist the MySQL data in the `/var/lib/mysql` directory.